-The internally generated local oscillator (LO) signal can be brought off-chip as either a 1× LO or a 2× LO or a 4× LO (via the LOP and LON pins) by asserting the LOSEL pin and making the appropriate internal register settings.
+The internally generated local oscillator (LO) signal can be brought off-chip as either a $1 \times LO$ or a $2 \times LO$ (via pins LOP and LON) by asserting the LOSEL pin and making the appropriate internal register settings.
 The LO output must be disabled whenever the RF output of the IQ modulator is disabled.